olxios/SmartSec_iOS_Security/README.md

 ### Framework architecture ###

 The framework relies on Objective-C runtime to automatically inject validation logic.
-However, the framework does not change any system APIs behaviour, but only intercepts methods’ invocations, performs needed operations and proceeds with original implementation. **Each and every time the original method implementation will be called to ensure that nothing will break in the application!**
+However, the framework does not change any system APIs behaviour, but only intercepts methods’ invocations, performs needed operations and proceeds with original implementation. **Each and every time the original method implementation will be called to ensure that nothing will break the application!**

 The general architecture is depicted on this diagram: